ArminJo/ServoEasing/examples/README.md

 This example moves one Servo with different speeds and using blocking and interrupt commands.
 The internal LED blinks when using interrupt based commands.

 ## [TwoServo](https://github.com/ArminJo/ServoEasing/blob/master/examples/TwoServo/TwoServo.ino)
 This example shows how to move 2 servos attached at pin 9 and 10 synchronized or independently using the LightweightServo library.
-This saves 640 bytes program space compared to using Arduino Servo library.
+This saves 640 bytes program memory compared to using Arduino Servo library.

 ## [ThreeServo examples](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServo/ThreeServo.ino)
 This example shows how to move 3 servos synchronized or independently.<br/>